 CTL019 Therapy: Recent Publication

-The CVPF is excited to announce its latest CTL019 research findings, published in The New England Journal of Medicine on 16 October 2014.
+The CVPF is excited to announce a recent review of CART therapy, published in Blood on 21 May 2015.
 For the full research article, please click here.

 A nanoflight View of Immune Cells Engineered to Fight Cancer

 Electron Microscopy Resource Lab, Perelman School of Medicine

 nanoflight video by © Scientific Photography – Stefan Diller, Germany